Disentis

 The skiing and summer tourism resort high up in the Rhine valley is the site of one of the oldest Benedictine monasteries in Switzerland.
-The monastery dates back to 720, its huge actual complex dates from 1696 to 1712.
+The monastery dates back to 720, its huge current complex dates from 1696 to 1712.

 History

 Disentis is first mentioned in 765 as Desertina.
 In 1127 it was mentioned as monasterium Dissertinensis.
 The name Disentis is supposed to come from Latin Desertina, used for the deserted valley in late antique times, while the Romansh name Mustér refers to the monastery.

 Disentis Abbey, founded in ca. 720, was already in early medieval times the cultural and political center of the later Grisons.
 Situated on the road to the Lukmanier pass used by the German emperors on their way to Italy, Disentis became a place of international importance in the high Middle Ages and the prince abbot of Disentis was the lord of the Rhine valley.
 In the later Middle Ages, the farmer communities in the valleys became stronger and the influence of the monastery decreased, but the abbot of Disentis still played an important role in the founding of the Grey League in 1395.

 When the Grey League became a formal ally of the Swiss Confederation in 1497, Disentis, at the foot of the Oberalp pass which was the nearest connection to the confederation, was again in a strategically important situation, but later on it was overtaken in importance by the larger Ilanz.